Lptr-byte/My-neovim-settings/README.md

-# My-neovim-settings
+# This is my personal neovim configure
-personal neovim settings
+* more details will coming soon